Nxve/AutoMudaeExt/README.md

 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
-- Summary about usage
-- Logs:
-    - Two categories:
-        - Overrall events: Claimings, soulmates, ...
-        - Warns & Errors
-    - Catch from async methods: reactToMessage, sendChannelMessage, roll, ...
+- When getting state from a tab, get last error too
-- Notifications: Some of the above events should trigger notifications
+- Notifications: Some of the events should trigger sound notifications
 - Option to watch for mentioned nicknames: sniping
 - Add to total claimed kakera those received from EMERALD IV reward
 - Get guild config from `/server settings`